 TG: You passed everything on your first attempt, a pretty amazing accomplishment.
 In terms of taking the exams, it would be interesting for other students reading this to hear about your strategies and how you prepared for the exam.
 Let’s start with the tasting exam.
 What was it like for you?

 SL: I was really focused, honed, and acute going into that exam.
 There were a lot of things I did to prepare to get to that point.

 TG: What were some of the things you did that helped most?

-SL: By that time I got the schedule for the exam that had my times I already had my routine that I would go through two and a half hours prior to each part of the exam.
-With tasting I was either in the first or second group that went in so I was up two and a half hours beforehand.
-I got up, ate and then went to the gym where I did cardio, nothing too heavy.
-I was just zoning out doing cardio with my music for about 45 minutes.
-Afterwards I went into the sauna then back to my room to shower and dress.
-Then I meditated for about five minutes and went down to the exam room really focused and calm, visualizing what was going to take place.
+SL: By that time I got the schedule for the exam that had my times, I already had my routine that I would go through two-and-a-half hours prior to each part of the exam.
+With tasting, I was either in the first or second group that went in, so I was up two and a half hours beforehand.
+I got up, ate, and then went to the gym where I did cardio but nothing too heavy.
+I was just zoning out doing cardio with music for about 45 minutes.
+Afterwards, I went into the sauna then back to my room to shower and dress.
+Finally, I meditated for about five minutes and then went down to the exam room really focused and calm, visualizing what was going to take place.

 TG: What kind of visualization?

 SL: I visualized walking down to the room and then sitting in front of the panel.
 Then I tuned out the examiners.